What VSaaS actually means

 VSaaS questions buyers actually ask

 A traditional VMS (Video Management System) is software installed on a Windows or Linux server inside the customer's building.
-Examples: Milestone XProtect (Danish, Canon-owned), HikCentral Pro (Chinese, Hikvision), Genetec Security Center (Canadian), Bosch BVMS (German, now Triton/Keenfinity since December 2024), Exacq Vision (American, Johnson Controls), Avigilon Unity (Canadian, Motorola Solutions).
+Examples: Milestone XProtect (Danish, Canon-owned), HikCentral Pro (Chinese, Hikvision), Genetec Security Center (Canadian), Bosch BVMS (German, now Triton / Keenfinity since December 2024), Exacq Vision (American, Johnson Controls), Avigilon Unity (Canadian, Motorola Solutions).

 See VSaaS vs NVR for the decision flow.

-Videoloft (British): £8.99/cam/month for 30-day 2MP continuous recording.
-Rhombus (American): $99-199/cam/year licence on top of $200-1,648 camera hardware.
-Eagle Eye Networks (American, now part of Brivo American since the December 29 2025 merger): $15-50/cam/month plus add-ons for LPR, 911 sharing and storage.
+Videoloft (British): £8.99/cam/month for 30-day continuous recording at 2MP.
+Rhombus (American): $99-199/cam/year licence on top of $200-1,648 in camera hardware.
+Eagle Eye / Brivo (American, branded Brivo after the December 2025 merger): $15-50/cam/month plus add-ons for LPR (Licence Plate Recognition), 911 sharing and longer storage.
 Verkada (American): $199-1,799/cam/year licence on top of $599-5,199 cameras.
-Cisco Meraki MV (American): ~$1,000/cam/year.
+Cisco Meraki MV (American): around $1,000/cam/year.

 VSaaS = Video Surveillance as a Service.
 Video only.